top of page

 Adagio artists

-"Dedicated to the Russian baritone Aleksei Isaev, who had already stunned us during his first appearance at the Capitole in the role of Vodnik (*Rusalka* – October 2022), this concert, unlike most previous ones, was composed of opera arias.
-What we discover today is the rare voice of a true dramatic baritone, a range flirting with that of a bass-baritone, even a bass-baritone.
-The projection is impressive across all registers, all perfectly unified; the low notes sound commanding, and the high notes retain the autumnal harmonics of this baritone-like color.
-This last point is the infallible sign of a perfectly placed voice.
-His Vodnik made us suspect it.
+What we discover today is the rare voice of a true dramatic baritone, a tessitura flirting with that of a bass-baritone, even a baritone-bass.
+The projection is impressive across all registers, perfectly connected; the low notes sound peremptory, and the high notes retain the autumnal harmonics of this baritonal colour.
+This last point is the unmistakable sign of a perfectly placed voice.
+His Vodnik had already suggested it.
 Now there is no doubt.
-This young man in his thirties, celebrating his 35th birthday on stage during this concert, will very soon become an Amonasro, a Nabucco, and perhaps, to begin with Wagner, a Dutchman—and why not his companion in color and range: Telramund."
-(ClassicToulouse)
+This young man in his thirties—whose 35th birthday was celebrated on stage during this concert—will very soon be an Amonasro, a Nabucco, or, to begin with Wagner, a Dutchman, and why not the role he resembles in colour and tessitura: Telramund.”

 ISAEV Aleksei